HenSch90/SiD/Modul-E1_StudentService.md

 vc9: SHOW it9 IF ibedsuch > 1

-vc10: SHOW it10 IF ibedvbew > 1
+vc10: SHOW it10 IF ibedkont > 1

-vc11: SHOW it11 IF ibedvbki > 1
+vc11: SHOW it11 IF ibedvbew > 1

-vc12: SHOW it12 IF ibedvbhc > 1
+vc12: SHOW it12 IF ibedvbki > 1

-vc13: SHOW it13 IF ibedllpran > 1
+vc13: SHOW it13 IF ibedvbhc > 1

-vc14: SHOW it14 IF ibedaoz > 1
+vc14: SHOW it14 IF ibedllpran > 1

-vc15: SHOW it15 IF ibedabersw > 1
+vc15: SHOW it15 IF ibedaoz > 1

-vc16: SHOW it16 IF ibedaorg > 1
+vc16: SHOW it16 IF ibedabersw > 1

-vc17: SHOW it17 IF ibedabs > 1
+vc17: SHOW it17 IF ibedaorg > 1

-vc18: SHOW it18 IF ibebsln > 1
+vc18: SHOW it18 IF ibedabs > 1

-vc19: SHOW it19 IF ibebssu > 1
+vc19: SHOW it19 IF ibebsln > 1

+vc20: SHOW it20 IF ibebssu > 1

 av: